Hypersensitivity pneumonitis (extrinsic allergic alveolitis)

 The VA rates Hypersensitivity pneumonitis (extrinsic allergic alveolitis) under Diagnostic Code (DC) 6831, governed by 38 CFR 38 CFR § 4.97.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Hypersensitivity pneumonitis (extrinsic allergic alveolitis) qualify for TDIU (Total Disability Individual Unemployability)?
+Can Hypersensitivity pneumonitis (extrinsic allergic alveolitis) qualify for TDIU?

-What evidence do I need to establish service connection for Hypersensitivity pneumonitis (extrinsic allergic alveolitis)?
+What evidence supports a higher rating for Hypersensitivity pneumonitis (extrinsic allergic alveolitis)?

-What is the C&P exam like for Hypersensitivity pneumonitis (extrinsic allergic alveolitis)?
+What happens at the C&P exam for Hypersensitivity pneumonitis (extrinsic allergic alveolitis)?

 Get a Personalized Rating Analysis